kgruiz/Recapit/README.md

 # Recapit

-Recapit is a modular toolkit for turning slide decks, lecture handouts, PDFs, YouTube videos, and standalone images into cleaned LaTeX, Markdown, or JSON outputs using Google Gemini models.
-The Rust-first CLI wraps the same ingestion pipelines as the Python API, handling asset discovery, ffmpeg/yt-dlp normalization, quota-aware retries, and template-driven prompting.
+Recapit is a Rust CLI for turning slide decks, lecture handouts, PDFs, YouTube videos, and standalone images into cleaned LaTeX, Markdown, or JSON outputs using Google Gemini models.
+It handles asset discovery, ffmpeg/yt-dlp normalization, quota-aware retries, and template-driven prompting in one binary.

 ## Highlights